Jesterhearts/ratatui-wgpu/README.md

 definitely not minimal.
 1. ratatui & wgpu: This crate's core purpose is to create a backend for the former using the latter, so these are both necessary.
-2. ahash: Inserting into map & set tracking structures during the core rendering loop takes up a significant portion of the render time.
+2. ahash (optional, default): Inserting into map & set tracking structures during the core rendering loop takes up a significant portion of the render time.
 Using ahash improves overall performance by ~3% for the colors example in my profiling (12% of execution time vs 15%).
 3. bitvec: During rendering, I need to efficiently track dirty cells which need their background/contents repainted.
 Bitvec is an efficient structure for tracking which cells are dirty.